Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Case Study

 According to TABLE \ref{cost benefit list} and TABLE \ref{priority list}, if the goal was to provide only the essential network loads after the earthquake, then the optimal strategy would be strategy S7.
 In addition to supplying all essential loads, if the goal was to look for more resilience improvement of the network, then strategy S12 would be the optimal option.
 In fact, the selection of the optimal strategy depends on the selecting criteria set by the network operator.
 In this paper, we select a strategy that, along with satisfying all the favorable conditions we have been looking for, has the highest benefit-to-cost ratio -- strategy S6.

 By applying strategy S6 to the IEEE 33-bus network, the graph of the grid in one Monte Carlo iteration is shown in Fig. \ref{after S6}.
 It can be readily observed that the lines hardened by this strategy are immune from failure and disconnection.
 In this case, the network is converted to 15 sub-graphs and only 8 nodes are completely separated from the network.
 However, all nodes with essential loads are connected to the generation resources by the hardened lines.
-These hardened lines, listed in TABLE \ref{cost benefit list}, provide paths between essential loads and DERs.
 Admittedly, many lines are damaged from the earthquake, but strategy S6 is able to reduce the cost of cutting off all the essential loads.

 The network resilience curve after hardening by using strategy S6 is shown in Fig. \ref{Resilience Curve of the network before Hardening and hardened by S6}.
 Comparing with the non-hardened case, the hardening leads to an increase in the level of $R_{pe}$, so that, according to TABLE \ref{priority list}, about $1-\zeta_V^{S6}=71\%$ of the total load of the network is supplied.
-In addition, since the number of damaged lines is reduced, the network recovery process is finished in shorter time, and unlike the not hardened mode that lasted until $t=22$, it is finished by $t=16$.
-This significant reduction in network recovery time reduces unsupplied energy during accident: In the case of no hardening, according to TABLE \ref{indexes before hardening} and TABLE \ref{priority list} only $1-\zeta_E=13\%$ of subscribers' energy is supplied; this amount has reached $1-\zeta_E^{S6}=88\%$ after hardening.
+In addition, since the number of damaged lines is reduced, the network recovery process is finished in shorter time.
+This significant reduction in network recovery time reduces unsupplied energy during accident: In the case of no hardening, according to calculated indices before hardening and TABLE \ref{priority list} only $1-\zeta_E=13\%$ of subscribers' energy is supplied; this amount has reached $1-\zeta_E^{S6}=88\%$ after hardening.
 By implementing S6, 100\% of the essential loads can be supplied in the degraded phase.
 According to TABLE \ref{priority list}, the resilience improvement $\lambda(S6)$ of strategy S6 is $2.12$, indicating that strategy S6 has the optimal performance \emph{w.r.t.} all three indices.